 That is to be decided by the surgeon operating upon you.
 As mentioned above large majority of procedures can be done by laparoscopy and needs open surgery only if surgery is difficult or in the presence of gall bladder cancer.

 How long does it take to remove gall bladder?

 Surgery is never about time.
 It is better to finish the procedure safely than quickly.
 It may take from 10 mintues to an hour depending upon anatomy.

-Gall bladder surgery is usually done as day care surgery and patient is send home same evening of surgery.
-Patient is up and about Few hours after surgery and start his normal routine within few days of surgery.
+Gall bladder surgery is usually done as daycare surgery and the patient is send home same evening of surgery.
+The patient is up about a Few hours after surgery and starts his normal routine within a few days of surgery.

-14. How does experience of surgeon matter in gall bladder surgery?
+How does the experience of the surgeon matter in gall bladder surgery?

-Experienced surgeon has fewer conversion rate and chances of complication are less.
-Surgeon experienced in hepatobiliary or gastrointestinal surgery can handle majority of complications on table and can provide better outcome in difficult cases.
+The experienced surgeon has fewer conversion rate and the chances of complication are less.
+Surgeon experienced in hepatobiliary or gastrointestinal surgery can handle the majority of complications on table and can provide better outcome in difficult cases.

-Gallstones can cause abdominal pain, bloating or discomfort after food intake and the complications listed above.
+Gallstones can cause abdominal pain, bloating, or discomfort after food intake and the complications listed above.
 Symptoms such as indigestion, heartburn, constipation and increased frequency of stools are very common in the general population and are not related to gallstones.
-Mostly when the patients / treating doctors try to correlate these symptoms with gallstones it leads to unhappiness as these symptoms may not get relieved by a removal of gall bladder.
-So proper patient selection and counseling can help avoid unsatisfied patient.
+Mostly when the patients / treating doctors try to correlate these symptoms with gallstones it leads to unhappiness as these symptoms may not get relieved by the removal of the gall bladder.
+So proper patient selection and counseling can help avoid the unsatisfied patient.